PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 speed up the download process.

-1. Navigate to the [Git Getting Started page for Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+1. Follow these instructions to [Intall Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Scroll through this page and find the instructions for downloading
     Git for your computer.
-2. Type <where git> if using Windows Command Prompt or <whereis git> if using Mac Terminal.
+2. Type '<where git>' if using Windows Command Prompt or '<whereis git>' if using Mac Terminal.
 ### Troubleshooting: If you see the error “git is not recognized as an internal or external command, operable program or batch file”
 Follow these steps from [Stack Overflow](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):